jakeydevs/analytics/readme.md

 Once installed, run migrations to allow the system to record pageviews!

-## Usage
+## Record Pageviews

 To record pageviews, you'll need to add a specific middleware to your routes.
 This middleware, when ran, will save each pageview to the system.
 The middleware is named `pageview`.

-The easiest way to get the system recording is to set the middleware to run when the web routes are ran:
+**To save on all pageviews to your system** set the middleware to run when the web routes are ran.
+The best way to do this is by setting the middleware on the RouteServiceProvider

 `app\Providers\RouteServiceProvider.php`